Platform maintenance and workflow recycles

 - The Trigger Node has invoked at least once (i.e. Nodes downstream from the Trigger have executed implying at least one iteration of the workflow)

-- The workflow has been running for at least a specified amount of time (currently this is configured to 1 hour)
+- The Workflow has been running for at least a specified amount of time (currently this is configured to 1 hour)

 In such instances the Workflow will be stopped and immediately restarted.
 We call this a continuation rather than a recycle: